MakerDen/Maker-Den-NETMF/README.md

 The SensorBase base constructor requires

 1. **Sensor Type** - arbitrary/sensible type for the sensor.
 The value is published alongside the sensor reading to provide some type information.
-2. **Senor Unit** - arbitrary/sensible measurement unit for the sensor.
+2. **Sensor Unit** - arbitrary/sensible measurement unit for the sensor.
 Example p for percentage, n for numeric etc.  The unit is published alongside the sensor reading to provide some unit information.
 3. **Sample Rate in Milliseconds** - how often to take a sensor reading.
 4. **Name** - This is a unique name that you can use to identify a sensor from the command and control service.